 NACE is the leading source of information about the employment of college graduates: Throughout the year, the association surveys on data relevant to the employment of new college graduates and publishes related reports, including a quarterly report on starting salary offers and periodic forecasts for the college job market.

 NACE maintains a virtual press room for the media at http://www.naceweb.org/press-releases.aspx.

 You can call (610.868.1421, Monday - Friday, 8:30 a.m. to 5 p.m.
 Eastern) or e-mail any of the following people:

 Yes.
 We can give you the names and phone numbers of employers who recruit/hire students and new college graduates or career services professionals who work with college students.

-NACE reports on average starting salary by discipline and by degree level (bachelor's, master's, and doctoral); you will find current information about starting salaries for new college graduates through our press releases.
+NACE reports on average starting salary by discipline and by degree level (bachelor's, master's, and doctoral); we report projected salaries (for the current class) as well as final salaries (for the previous year’s class).
+You will find current information about starting salaries for new college graduates through our press releases.
 You can also contact Mimi Collins or Kevin Gray for the latest data.

 The top 5 personal qualities/skills employers seek, according to NACE's Job Outlook survey, are: